asyscom/Bitcoin-Lightning-Channel-Backup-Automation/README.md

 # Bitcoin-Lightning-Channel-Backup-Automation
-This repository contains a script that automates the backup of the Bitcoin Lightning channel.backup file to a remote Nextcloud server using rclone.
+This repository contains a script that automates the backup of the Bitcoin Lightning channel.backup  file for Umbrel to a remote Nextcloud server using rclone.
 The script monitors changes to the backup file and uploads it to Nextcloud whenever it's updated.
-Certo!
-Ecco una **README** che puoi usare per il tuo repository GitHub.
-Anonimizza i dettagli relativi al tuo setup, ma include tutte le informazioni necessarie per chi vuole configurare un backup automatico del file `channel.backup` su un server Nextcloud tramite `rclone`.

 ---